5 Essential Dog Walking Tips

 A light-up pendant can help keep your dog visible in the dark when out walking.
 Click on image to see our whole range of light-up pendants.

-Using clever LED technology, the 'glowing' range from Doglite is perfect for walking your dog at night safely.
+Using clever LED technology, this glowing range from Nite Ize is perfect for walking your dog at night safely.

 A reflective coat, lead, or collar is a great way to keep your pup visible in traffic.